mikesmayer/rails-todo/assignment.md

   * Use what you know to write an ActiveRecord migration and tie it to the modle
   * (Hint: Create a todo model that inherits from `ActiveRecord::Base`)
    * `rails c` will drop you into a console and let you explore your app from the inside.
+   * You can add a new todo item from the console to get you started for testing
 * Commit frequently

 **Setup!**